hardikp/hardikp.github.io/_posts/2017-08-18-deep-rnn-summary.md

 ---
 layout: post
 comments: true
-title: "[Paper Summary] Deep Learning for Event-Driven Stock Prediction"
+title: "Deep Learning for Event-Driven Stock Prediction (Paper Summary)"
 excerpt: "In this post, I attempt to summarize this paper by Ding et al. This paper proposes a way to use the convolutional neural network on the news events for stock direction prediction.
 The data and the prediction granularity is 1-day."
 date:   2017-08-18 18:00:00